Harmelodic/coding-guidelines/README.md

 ### Constructor versus Builder

-Implementation of Builders have been hit-and-miss.
+Generally, prefer Constructors to Builders.

-Modern IDEs inform us of the representation of objects.
+Implementation of Builders have been hit-and-miss and poor builder implementations can result in objects being created that should not be allowed (e.g. values being null that shouldn't be).
+Builders are sometimes used to show the representation of objects upon construction, however modern IDEs can inform us of the representation of objects.

-Constructors can be overloaded, and provide a clean way to restrict invalid ways to construct objects.
+Since constructors can be overloaded, and provide a clean way to restrict invalid ways to construct objects, and are a well-known, conventional language feature in Object-Oriented languages.

 ### Immutable versus Mutable